Sentebale is a charity founded by Prince Harry and Prince Seeiso in 2006 following Prince Harry’s gap year to Lesotho in 2004.

 Board of Trustees – Philip Green CBE, Chairman

 Philip Green has been Chairman of Carillion PLC since May 2014.
-He is Senior Independent non-executive director of Saga, non-executive chairman of BakerCorp in the US and non executive chairman of Corsair Infrastructure Management.
+He is non-executive chairman of BakerCorp in the US and non executive chairman of Corsair Infrastructure Management.
 He was Chief Executive of United Utilities plc 2006-2011.
 During his tenure, Philip restructured and strengthened management, created strategic focus, a strong and credible capital structure, and improved operational performance.
 Before joining UU, Philip served as CEO of P&O Nedlloyd, one of the world’s largest container shipping companies, as Chief Operating Officer of Reuters Group plc, and as Chief Operating Officer for Europe and Africa at DHL.

 Philip is the Prime Minister’s adviser on corporate responsibility.
 He is also personally involved in several philanthropic projects in Southern Africa, including being patron of Hope Through Action.
 Philip was awarded a CBE in the 2014 Queen’s Birthday Honours List.
 He received the award for services to business and to charity, in the UK and South Africa.
 Philip is married to Judy; they have two daughters.